 Quality assurance:

 All courses are evaluated by students at the end of the semester.
 The evaluations are assessed by the Study Committee.
 The entire study programme is evaluated every second year.
-Master of Science in International Development Studies Language of instruction: English.
+Master in International Environmental Studies Language of instruction: English.